THE MOST IMPORTANT RULES

 9. Competitors who vomit before they finish the race must complete one penalty lap at the end of the race (immediately after the completion of their 4th lap).
 Note: Vomiting more than once during the race still requires only one penalty lap at the end. * It is strongly recommended, when attempting official records, to tip the empty beer can or bottle over your head at the end of a chug to verify an empty vessel.

-Open or Relay Race has same rules as above except:
+The Open Race has same rules as above except:

 -No minimum ABV%